-As part of our LiveTalk series, Being Patient spoke with clinical psychologist Linda Ercoli about ways for caregivers to handle driving and dementia, from spotting the warning signs of dangerous driving, to holding family discussions, to planning for alternative transportation.
+Clinical psychologist Linda Ercoli discusses ways for caregivers to handle driving and dementia, from spotting the warning signs of dangerous driving, to holding family discussions, to planning for alternative transportation.

 Being Patient sat down with Ercoli to discuss ways to balance a loved one’s sense of independence with safety when it comes to driving with dementia.

-1. How do you tell a loved one it’s time for them to stop driving?
+1. How do you talk to a loved one about when it might be time for them to stop driving?

 Conversations with loved ones about driving can be so difficult, Ercoli said families often avoid these conversations for too long, either allowing a person to continue driving even when caregivers believe it is unsafe, or making the decision to stop an individual from driving without involving them in the discussion at all.
 Ercoli encouraged people to express their honest opinions and ease into conversations with the individual, keeping in mind that driving is often a source of self-esteem and autonomy for people.

 “To tell somebody, ‘You’re really not a safe driver anymore.
 I don’t want you to drive.
 It’s time to give it up.
 Turn in the keys,’ is a real threat to somebody’s independence,” Ercoli said.
 “It also can be a threat to someone’s dignity.”

 People can first go on casual ride-alongs with a loved one, she noted.
 They should observe the person’s driving behaviors, assess whether there are patterns of poor driving decisions, and discuss their thoughts after the ride-alongs.
 Isolated or minor incidents don’t necessarily warrant immediate action, but people should consider the frequency and severity of the incidents.

 Looking Out For Signs of Dangerous Driving